RemyG/remyg.ovh/blog/_posts/2022-11-17-using-multiple-ssh-keys-concurrently.md

   - Git
 ---

+**Updated** - Added a third solution, on a repository basis.

 When using multiple GitLab accounts (e.g. private account and work account) on the same computer, you can't use the same SSH key for both.
 This can become problematic when Git has to decide which key to use to communicate with the distant repository.

 <!--more-->

-There are 2 main solutions to this problem.
+There are 3 main solutions to this problem.
 You can specify the SSH key to use:

 * based on the distant repository host,
-* or based on the project path.
+* based on the project path,
+* or locally for a specific repository.

 The following examples assume that you have the 2 SSH keys `~/.ssh/id_rsa_perso` and `~/.ssh/id_rsa_work`.